 This software displays incredible powers to break down barriers.
 It has great abilities, like speaking any language, anywhere at any time, whether on a hike through mountains, a holiday overseas, or on a cruise ship in the middle of the sea.
 Despite the claims that it makes, offline translation is still in progress.

 Technology & innovation can bring significant changes to our lives.
 However, it does not do it fairly!
 None of these gadgets are cheap; even the least expensive one costs 100s of dollars.
-And billions of people on this planet face the same issues: Awful sleep patterns, irregular heart rates, a lock of workout, and overall health concerns.
+And billions of people on this planet face the same issues: Awful sleep patterns, irregular heart rates, a lack of workout, and overall health concerns.
 Introducing the power of wearable tech to the greater world is a challenge that these companies are yet to resolve.
-Is 2021 that revolutionary year?
+Is 2023 a revolutionary year?